ranjitjhala/flux-tutorial/typ/ch07_externs.typ

 #alert("success", [
-*EXERCISE:* Flux chafes because the spec for `pop` is too _weak_: above does not tell us _when_ the returned value is safe to unwrap.
+*EXERCISE:* Flux chafes because the spec for `pop` is too _weak_: it does not tell us _when_ the returned value is safe to unwrap.
-Can you go back and fix the spec for `fn pop` so that `pop_and_unwrap` verifies?
+Can you go back and fix the spec for `pop` so that `pop_and_unwrap` verifies?
 ])

 === PopPop!

 #alert("success", [
-*EXERCISE:* Finally, as a parting exercise, can you work out why flux rejects the `pop2` function below, and modify the spec so that it is accepted?
+*EXERCISE:* Why does Flux reject `pop2` shown below?
+Can you modify the spec so that it is accepted?
 ])

 ```flux